rollchains/spawn/README.md

   <h1>Spawn</h1>
 </div>

 Spawn is the easiest way to build, maintain and scale a Cosmos SDK blockchain.
-Build without limits.

 Spawn solves all the key pain points engineers face when building new Cosmos-SDK networks.
   - **Tailor-fit**: Pick and choose modules to create a network for your needs.
   - **Commonality**: Use native Cosmos tools and standards you're already familiar with.
   - **Integrations**: Github actions and end-to-end testing are configured right from the start.